CU-ESIIL/FCC24_Group_3/README.md

 * What is the impact of different fuel treatments in terms of carbon, a Colorado case study with Cameron Peak Fire (and potentially other CO fires)

 ### Desired Impact

-### Expected Data Usage
 * Show gaps in data availability- what other data would be really valuable
 * Importance of any and all fuel treatments
 * Longer term find areas where fuel reduction treatments would have the most need
-* Recommendation for management + policy Where are we allocating our limtied money
+* Recommendation for management + policy Where are we allocating our limited money

+### Expected Data Usage
+*  data for treatment, carbon changes over time, where fixes occurred
+* FIA
+* GEDI
+* Landfire
+* fire burn polygons
+* fire treatment

 ## Documentation